schlopp96/GSLogger/README.md

 # GSLogger

-> v1.6.0-Beta
+> v1.6.5-Beta

 ---

 ## About GSLogger

-- GSLogger is a simple Google Search engine URL scraper.
+- GSLogger is a simple Google search engine URL-scraper.
-- Essentially users can search for a topic, (optionally) save the search results, and even open the URL from the application if desired.
+- Essentially users can search for a topic, (optionally) log the search results, and even open the URL from the application if desired, using the bottom-most input field.
   ![GSLogger](screenshots/GSL_All.png)

 ---